surinder2000/CI-CD-pipelining/README.md

 * Click on Freestyle project and then press OK then a new window will open for configuring the job
 * In Source Control Management section check Git
 * Enter the Repository URL and specify the name of the developer branch in Branch Specifier box (in my case it is newdev)
-* In the Build Triggers section select Poll SCM, put * * * * * in Schedule box for checking the github in every minute
+* In the Build Triggers section select Poll SCM (you can choose any trigger of your own choice i am using Poll SCM), put * * * * * in Schedule box for checking the github in every minute
 * In the Build Environment section click on Add build step, from the dropdown menu select Execute shell and then put the following code in the Command box

           sudo cp * /root/myweb/